 Aid for Part-Time Students Program (APTS)

 Part-time New York State students admitted to a degree-granting program and enrolled in required courses for 6-11.5 credits may apply for the Aid for Part-Time Students Program (APTS) through Financial Aid Services.
 Students must complete the FAFSA as well as the appropriate forms for this program, which can be download from our FORMS page and is also available from Financial Aid Services.
-For more information about APTS eligibility go to New York State Grants - FAQs
+For more information about APTS eligibility go to our page New York State Grants - FAQs.

 Educational Opportunity Program (EOP) Grant

 Available to students who are legal residents of New York State who are educationally disadvantaged as indicated by their high school records and who meet the financial requirements established by the State.
 Admission to this program is coordinated by EOP, Admissions, and Financial Aid Services.

 Some states have grant programs that enable a student to receive grant monies for out-of-state programs of study.
 We suggest you check with your State Education Department to determine if you qualify for aid from your state of residency.
 You may find links to your state on the U.S. Department of Education website (click here).